 Tips for Writing the Why School Supplemental Essay: Demonstrating Your Fit

-Different colleges have various characteristics that they look for in incoming students and supplemental essays are often what they use to determine a good fit.
-The most common prompt among these is the why school supplemental essay, which as the name suggests, wants to know exactly why you want to attend the particular college.
-Don’t underestimate the “why school” prompts that await you.
-To help guide you through how to navigate these essays, we’ve provided some factors you should consider.
+Different colleges have various characteristics that they look for in incoming students, and supplemental essays are often what they use to determine a good fit.
+The most common prompt among these is the why college essay, also known as the why school essay, which asks you to explain exactly why you want to attend a particular college.
+Looking at why college essay examples can help, but you also need to know how to write your own.
+To guide you through these prompts, here are some factors you should consider.

 Research, Research, Research

-For any of the why school supplemental essay prompts, make sure you’ve conducted your research!
-Explore the detailed requirements, courses, faculty, and resources available to undergraduates and see how they align with your profile and interests.
-Emphasize your “demonstrated interest” in the school—drive home that you’re the right fit for this college and vice versa.
+For any of the why college essay examples you may read, research stands out as the key.
+Explore the requirements, courses, faculty, and resources available to undergraduates and see how they align with your interests.
+Emphasize your demonstrated interest in the school and show that you are the right fit for the college.
 You might explain how well you understand the mission or educational philosophy of the school or program.
-You must focus on how one or two particular aspects of the college suit you.
-Be as specific as possible and make sure that you show your enthusiasm.
+Focus on how one or two specific aspects of the college suit you.
+Be as specific as possible and make sure you show enthusiasm in your writing.

-The next factors will dive deeper into what exactly you should be researching!
+The next factors explain in detail what exactly you should be researching.

 Know What the School Focuses On

-Universities take many shapes and sizes.
-The most common are liberal arts colleges, state universities, private universities, technical or science-oriented schools, and parochial/religious schools.
-You may be applying to a variety of colleges, but some students seek a specific experience that can only be found at a certain type of school.
-Express concretely how this environment appeals to you in your why school supplemental essay.
+Universities come in many forms, from liberal arts colleges and state universities to private research institutions, technical schools, and religiously affiliated colleges.
+You may be applying to a variety of schools, but some students seek an environment only available at a certain type of institution.
+In your why college essay, express concretely how that environment appeals to you.

-For example, liberal arts schools tend to be more flexible in their course and major requirements.
-If you haven’t declared a major or you have many interests, use your supplemental essays to write about how the school’s emphasis on interdisciplinary studies will allow you to have both breadth and depth in your education.
+For example, liberal arts schools often offer flexibility in course and major requirements.
+If you have many interests or have not declared a major, explain how the school’s emphasis on interdisciplinary studies will allow you to gain both breadth and depth in your education.

 Faculty